-Financial assets, other than those at FVTPL, are assessed for indicators of impairment at the end of each reporting period.
+Financial assets are assessed for indicators of impairment at the end of each reporting period.
 Financial assets are considered to be impaired where there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows of the financial assets have been affected.

-For all other financial assets, objective evidence of impairment could include:
+For financial assets, objective evidence of impairment could include: